kasper573/racp/readme.md

 <details>
     <summary>Integration stability</summary>

-> Unit and E2E tests run on each commit and will run against the latest rathena version.
+> Unit and E2E tests run on each commit and tests run against a real rathena instance.

 </details>